-The primary argument put forth by Golden was the failure of the Chancery Court to defer to the \$105 per share merger price as the presumptive fair value.
+Golden's primary argument was the failure of the Chancery Court to defer to the \$105-per-share merger price as the presumptive fair value.

 The merger price indicated the fair value of Golden for purposes of appraisal, and Golden requested the Chancery Court to "adopt a standard requiring conclusive or, in the alternative, presumptive deference to the merger price in an appraisal proceeding."